brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff6-celes.md

 ---
 layout: article.njk
-meta_title: "Celes from Final Fantasy VI in DnD"
+meta_title: "How to Build Celes from Final Fantasy VI in DnD"
 meta_description: "A magic knight who can absorb harmful magic, Celes was a powerful character in Final Fantasy VI.
 Here's how to build her in DnD."
 author: "Brandon Gregory"
 section_name: final-fantasy